Life Lines

 30 Compression's

-Give the baby 30 compression's with two finger placed in the center of babies chest between nipple line.
-Compress to the depths of 2-3 cm and at a rate between 100-120 compression's per minute.
+Give the baby 30 compressions with two fingers placed in the center of the baby's chest between the nipple line.
+Compress to the depths of 2-3 cm and at a rate between 100-120 compressions per minute.

 Step 5